 Section 7.
 Meeting Procedures.
 All questions of order with respect to any meeting or action of Corporation, its Board of Directors, or any committee appointed hereunder shall be resolved in accordance with Robert’s Rules of Order Newly Revised, as modified from time to time, or in such another orderly manner that is deemed appropriate by the President.

 Section 8.
 Meeting Decorum.
 Corporation shall follow best and lawful practices for conducting business at Board and membership meetings.
 The Board of Directors shall exemplify, communicate, and enforce the expectation that meetings be conducted in an orderly and respectful manner.
+There shall be no consumption of alcohol.
 The Corporation reserves the right to excuse any Director, Officer, member, guest, member of the media, or audience participant exhibiting conduct that is disrespectful or disruptive to meeting proceedings.
 Per Robert’s Rules of Order Newly Revised, the President has the sole responsibility to require order in a meeting.
 To that end, the President has the authority to call a Director, Officer, or member to order, and exclude non-members.

 Article VI – Board of Directors (Governing Board)